cometbft/cometbft/spec/README.md

 # CometBFT Spec

-This is a markdown specification of the CometBFT blockchain.
+This is a markdown specification of CometBFT.
 It defines the base data structures, how they are validated, and how they are communicated over the network.